coveo/coveo.analytics.js/README.md

 ## Storage and persistence

-Coveo.analytics.js tracks interactions from the same browserclient, through a clientside provided uuid called a `clientId`.
+Coveo.analytics.js tracks interactions from the same browser client, through a client side provided uuid called a `clientId`.
 This clientId is initialized on first use and there are multiple options for persisting it's value:

 -   Cookie storage, which supports top level domain storage.
 This means that the clientId for a.foo.com will be identical to the one on b.foo.com.
 -   Local storage, which allows to store much more information client side, but has the drawback of not being able to access data across multiple top level domains.
 -   Session storage, which has roughly the same limitation and capability as Local storage, except that it is cleared when the web browser tab is closed.

-By default, coveoua will use both local storage and cookie storage to persist it's clientId.
+By default, coveoua will use both local storage and cookie storage to persist its clientId.
 If your environment does not support local persistence, it's possible to write your own storage abstraction.

 ## Using coveo.analytics.js with React Native